 Before you arrive, you’ll need a visa.
 Anyone aged 14-70 needs to apply for their visa in person at a Visa Application Centre and provide biometric data (scanned fingerprints).

 Foreign nationals over the age of 16 always need to carry their passport, while visitors need to register their place of residence with the local Public Security Bureau – the police authority – within 24 hours of arriving (this is often done for you depending on the hotel or hostel you choose to stay in but be sure to check).

-Check the Foreign and Commonwealth Office website for more information on China tourist visa requirements.
+Check the Foreign, Commonwealth and Development Office website for more information on China tourist visa requirements.